hashicorp/packer-plugin-vmware/README.md

 > later.

 > [!IMPORTANT]
-> The plugin will no longer support VMware ESX with the next major release (v2).
+> The plugin no longer supports VMware ESX as of version v2.0.0.
 >
 > For VMware ESX support, please use the [Packer plugin for VMware vSphere][packer-plugin-vsphere].

 ## Requirements